All Episodes

 dan friesen

-I'm a little tired on this stuff.
+I'm not tired on this stuff.

 Maybe you should rework this material.